More than 1 million responses show high level of satisfaction & enthusiasm with NYC schools

 - 95 percent of families felt their child’s teacher let them know that they can make a difference in their child’s learning.

-The NYC School Survey represents the DOE’s ongoing commitment to listening to and learning from students, families and educators, also outlined in the Chancellor’s listening tour report, “Moving Toward a More Equitable School System.”
-This year’s survey was available online and in print in 10 languages, and completed by students, teachers, and families between February 12 and April 20.
+The NYC School Survey represents the DOE’s ongoing commitment to listening to and learning from students, families and educators.
+The Chancellor has prioritized community empowerment in every facet of our school system, starting with his listening tour in Spring 2018 and including the launch of the new Division of Community Empowerment, Partnerships, and Communications; new mayoral and Chancellor forums with parent leaders; adding a new Student Voice Manger; and making improvements to the CEC election process.
+This year’s survey was available online and in print in ten languages, and completed by students, teachers, and families between February 11 and April 25.

 The survey is designed in partnership with the Research Alliance for NYC Schools and aligned to the six core elements of the Framework for Great Schools: Rigorous Instruction, Collaborative Teachers, Supportive Environment, Effective School Leadership, Strong Family-Community Ties, and Trust.
 Research has demonstrated that schools strong on the elements of the Framework are more likely to produce gains in attendance and student achievement.
 School communities use survey responses to identify areas of strength and areas of improvement, and make changes that can lead to improved student outcomes.
 In collaboration with the Research Alliance for New York City Schools, the survey is refined annually to provide actionable, Framework-aligned feedback about each school.